khushisgh-coder/delta-101/README.md

 # delta-101
-this is my git and github demo class
+this is my git and github demo class.